tud-zih-energy/smpi/README.md

 ## Usage:

+For smpi itself, you only need `mpi4py`.
+To try the example, you need the following:

 * Get Madelon data from: http://clopinet.com/isabelle/Projects/NIPS2003/MADELON.zip
 * place the data in a `MADELON` folder
 * Get and install pymit https://github.com/tud-zih-energy/pymit in your env.